twhalsema/walman/README.md

 |Credential Passmgr Entry|The 1password entry which contains the username/password to be stored in an Oracle wallet for this Credential.
 This entry must already exist in 1password before it can be selected here.|

 ## Walman Demo
-This git repo contains the files needed to demonstrate Walman with a test database and sample data/credentials.
-Once you have all the [Pre-Requisites](https://github.com/twhalsema/walman/blob/main/README.md#pre-requisites) listed below in place, you will be able to automatically install/configure the Oracle database needed to store Walman data, create 2 additional databases for Oracle wallet connection tests, populate sample data for Walman, and populate sample credentials in 1password.
+This git repo contains the files needed to demonstrate `walman.py` with sample data/credentials.
+Once you have all the [Pre-Requisites](https://github.com/twhalsema/walman/blob/main/README.md#pre-requisites) listed below in place, you will be able to automatically install/configure the Oracle database needed to store Walman data, create 2 additional databases for Oracle wallet connection tests, populate sample data in the Walman database, and populate sample credentials in 1password.

 ### DEMO - Pre-Requisites
 To use the <b>Walman</b> demo, you will need to have the following in place: